JoshuaCMorgan/REACT-project-manager/README.md

 - Mobile friendly
   - Sidebar navigation collapses giving user expansive view of projects and tasks.
 - React Advance Features
+  - React Portals
-  - React Portal used for a modal that alerts user of necessary form requirements.
+    - used for a modal that alerts user of necessary form requirements.
+  - React Custom Hooks
+    - created hook for local storage of data, improving readability of code.